paulgnz/dex_python_scripts/README.md

 ### Get Trades History

-To get the trades history for a specific account and market, use the following command:
+To get the trades history for a specific account, market and number of hours in the past to look for, use the following command:

+**Example**
+account: paul
+market: XDOGE_XMD
+hours: 24

 ```python dex.py trades history <account> <market> <hours>```